melodous/fuw-kibana-dashboards/README.md

 By default, the `load` script loads the dashboards into the Elasticsearch instance at the URL http://localhost:9200, with no HTTP authentication.

-To specify a different URL, or HTTP authentication credentials, use command-line parameters.
+To specify a different URL or HTTP authentication credentials, use command-line parameters.

 On Unix: